mkulke/ts-monads/README.md

 * several monads, written in typescript
 * very barebone, for exploration around types
-* not for actual usage
+* do not use for anything
-* maybe, list, result & future
+* maybe, list, result, future & reader

 ## install & compile